JaxPlays-Inc/jaxplays.org/content/reviews/2025-03-05-The-Drowsy-Chaperone.md

 [[person:Bill Rains]] as Man in Chair is the beating heart of this production, guiding the audience through the story with dry wit, infectious enthusiasm and a deep, genuine love for musical theater.
 His performance is both hilarious and oddly poignant, making it impossible to imagine the show without him.

-[[person:Jessica Alexander]]’s Janet Van De Graaff shines in “Show Off,” a number that explodes with the kind of spectacle you’d expect in a big-budget Hollywood musical. [[person:Jimmy Alexander]]’s Robert Martin brings boundless energy, especially in “Accident Waiting to Happen,” where his blindfolded roller-skating routine is nothing short of mesmerizing.
-Though “Cold Feets” showcases strong vocals, the choreography felt a little sluggish at times, missing some of the high-energy punch the number usually delivers.
+[[person:Jessica Alexander]]’s Janet Van De Graaff shines in “Show Off,” a number that explodes with the kind of visual spectacle you’d expect in a big-budget Hollywood movie musical. [[person:Jimmy Alexander]]’s Robert Martin brings boundless energy, especially in “Accident Waiting to Happen,” where his blindfolded roller-skating routine is nothing short of mesmerizing.

 [[person:Sherrie Provence]]’s Drowsy Chaperone is delightfully aloof, leaning into the role’s drunken elegance with effortless charm.
 Meanwhile, [[person:Blake Osner]]’s Aldolpho is an absolute scene-stealer, playing the ridiculously problematic self-proclaimed "[[w:Latin lover]]" with a wild flair. [[person:Joellie Tucker]]’s Kitty nails the Betty Boop-esque voice, adding an extra layer of hilarity to her already comedic role.
 Their portrayals perfectly embrace the broad caricatures and exaggerated stereotypes, filtered through Man in Chair’s nostalgically romanticized memory of 1920s musical theater.